DufourVictor/openannuaire/README.md

 of the French companies.
 With this the application list all of the companies, you can apply some filters to sharpen the results.
-It's also possible to export the list of the companies to save it
+It's also possible to export the list of the companies to save it.

 ##### Technical description
 This project had been done in group, with the technology